dagger/dagger/docs/guides/oy1q7-writing_extensions_nodejs.md

      - Then manually add `"type": "module"` to your `package.json`
      - And manually update `tsconfig.json` w/ `"include": ["ext/**/*"]` on the top level (sibling to `"compilerOptions"`)

-1. Add a dependency on the cloak nodejs sdk:
+1. Add a dependency on the Dagger nodejs sdk:

    - `yarn add --dev git+https://github.com/dagger/dagger.git#cloak`
    - `yarn install`

-1. Create a new file called `cloak.yaml`
+1. Create a new file called `dagger.yaml`

    - This is where you declare your project, and other project that it depends on.
-All extensions declared in this file will be built, loaded, and available to be called when the project is loaded into cloak.
+All extensions declared in this file will be built, loaded, and available to be called when the project is loaded into dagger.
    - Create the file in the following format:

    ```yaml